wp-plugins/rublon/readme.txt

 = How much does it cost to use Rublon? =

-Rublon is available free of charge.
+The Rublon app for your smartphone is available free of charge.
+If you run a web service and want to provide Rublon to your users, please contact us at sales@rublon.com.

 = Do I have to use my smartphone at each sign in? =